The EU-commission wants to implement a social protocol or a European pillar of social rights within EU. This would give Brussel the full power.

 – If this European pillar of social rights become a reality then Sweden’s wages will be controlled and our collective agreements of workers rights will be undermined.

-IS THE EUROPEAN PILLAR OF SOCIAL RIGHTS A GOOD THING?
+THE EUROPEAN PILLAR OF SOCIAL RIGHTS

 So is the European pillar of social rights a good thing?
 Well if you like Brussel to rule your country’s welfare system, your pensions, your workers wages, your unemployment rules, your health care, your education and so forth, then the European pillar of social rights is a good thing.
 But if you on the other hand would like your own country to decide these things without interference from the EU, then the European pillar of social rights is a bad thing.
 Why?
-Because it’s the same old EU trying to take power from its member states and put the power in Brussel instead.

 THE EFDD-GROUP IN THE EU-PARLIAMENT